 Paint for Points: Bribe the Judge

 The Paint for Points articles series originally appeared on the blog Torrent of Fire.
-Since it is no longer around, here they are, re-posted in their former glory.
-These articles tackle the checklist painting approach, or painting with results in mind, with the motto: Paint smarter, not harder!
+Since that site is no longer around, I have re-uploaded here.
+These articles are about painting for tournament players, with the checklist in mind.

 Like the pirate code, it’s more guidelines.

-The above is taken from the Adepticon rules, and the team tournament is often regarded as the event with the highest quality in miniatures.
+The above is taken from the Adepticon rules, and their team tournament is often regarded as the event with the highest quality in miniatures.

-Back to the grid: Notice that I circled some categories (Insane MS Paint skills, I know, thank you) and note that there is no clear line between the points brackets.
-So what’s a pimp to do to get into the judge’s good graces and score insane points?
+Back to the painting checklist: Notice that I circled some categories (Insane MS Paint skills, I know, thank you) and note that there is no clear line between the points brackets.
+So what’s a player to do to get into the judge’s good graces and score insane points?

 The Dictator Speech